kshakib22/second-brain/content/Others/Intro Notes.md

 > [!Warning]  No Note Approach
 > Stop applying for jobs if you're not sending notes for connection.
 It's hopeless for you.

-Once basics are understood, move on to [[Templates for Networking]] to expedite the process.
+Once basics are understood, move on to [[../Networking/Templates for Networking]] to expedite the process.